lanl-aea/waves/eabm/docs/nominal.rst

 Simulation
 **********

-The single element model is representative of the simplest model possible to exercise the capabilities of the workflow.
+The single element model is representative of the simplest model possible to exercise the capabilities of a WAVES workflow.
 It is a single 2D square element oriented in the 1-2 plane consisting of a simple material model, simple boundary conditions, and a simple uniaxial compression loading scheme.
 The simulation preparation and solve are conducted in Abaqus :cite:`ABAQUS`.

 .. figure:: waves_logo_brandmark_smaller.png
    :align: center